Naming Rights for These Afflictions — They Belong to the Legions

-I myself refuse your atheistic names.
-It is not all about me, however.
-It is not even about your ‘worried well’ — they can have all the Ativan they imagine will aid them.
-I am sorry they are so deluded.
-But Jesus said, it is the sick who need a physician.
+The First Worlds’ Worried Well have all the right to all the Ativan they imagine will aid them.
+I am sorry they have so little real informed consent.
+But as Jesus said, it is the sick who need a physician.

 I read about all these kind of hurting people in the secular blog “Mad in America“, which is unique in that it levels the playing field and gives away the naming rights to all those parties who are interested in the issues surrounding Critical Psychiatry, and listens respectfully to those with lived experience.MIA does a wonderful job in offering hospitality to those who suffer the terrifying ravages of a disintegrating psyche.

-I know if you spoke to them the way that Jesus did, and let them name their own infirmities, they would listen to you.
+I know if the church spoke to those Hearing Voices the way that Jesus did, and let them name their own infirmities, they would listen to us more.
 I can assure you, many afflicted at Mad in America would rather fall into the arms of Jesus — who touched agonized people like them with authority, and then set them free–I am sure those unfortunates would rather be treated with such compassion than fall into the hands of unrighteous men who might force them into psych wards.
-Because their name for those places is ” torture chambers.”
-Remember!
-They have been there, have sat under the stark white lights of the locked wards.
-They get to choose the names –even for the cures.
-Remember, how gracious our Lord is towards our own agency?
+Because their name for those places is “torture chambers.”